snowplow-incubator/snowplow-core-web-vitals-accelerator/content/visualize/_index.md

     style id6 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-In this chapter you can swap the data sources in the sample Tableau workbook file (twbx) to your own modelled output (csv only!) to have an overview of the current state of  website performance.
+In this chapter you can swap the data sources in the sample Tableau workbook file (twbx) to your own modeled output (csv only!) to have an overview of the current state of  website performance.